Margulis Multiverse: Infinitesimal Rigidity, Pressure Form and Convexity: Preliminaries

 \section{Preliminaries}

-In this section we give a overview of the theory of Anosov representations, Margulis spacetimes and Thermodynamic formalism.
+In this section we give an overview of the theory of Thermodynamic formalism, Anosov representations and Margulis spacetimes.
 Our overview will be minimal and will only state results which play an essential role in proving the results of this article.